 Despite the absence of captain Alan Shearer, there would be no signs of concern in front of goal as Kluivert, a free transfer from Barcelona, sent United ahead with a neat back-heel from Bellamy's teasing cross.

 Bellamy then turned from provider into goalscorer as the Welsh forward sealed three points for the Magpies with a fierce finish in the dying stages following excellent work from United winger Laurent Robert.

 United finished 14th in the Premier League along with reaching the FA Cup semi-final as well as the UEFA Cup quarter-final, losing to Manchester United and Sporting Lisbon respectively.

-Temuri Ketsbaia's unstoppable drive and a rare goal from Jon Dahl Tomasson gave United a second away win of the season following a 2-1 win in November.
+Temuri Ketsbaia's first Premier League strike and a rare goal from Jon Dahl Tomasson gave United a second away win of the season following a 2-1 win in November.

 With the league clash approaching half-time, Ketsbaia sent the Magpies into the lead with a moment of magic, cutting in from the right wing before drilling the ball beyond Palace goalkeeper Kevin Miller.

 Tomasson, who had grabbed the winner in Newcastle's League Cup win against Derby County, found the target against the Eagles and, despite Neil Shipperley halving the deficit for Palace, it was Newcastle who made sure of maximum points.